Convolutindole A

 Convolutindole A (2,4,6-tribromo-1,7-dimethoxy-N,N-dimethyltryptamine) is a brominated tryptamine alkaloid that was first identified in 2001 in Amathia convoluta, a marine bryozoan.
-Bryozoans are aquatic invertebrates that grow in colonies and may resemble coral.
+Bryozoans are aquatic invertebrates that grow in colonies and may resemble corals.

 Chemistry

 Convolutamine A is the 2,4,6-tribromo-1,7-dimethoxy derivative of DMT, a hallucinogen that occurs naturally in many plants and animals.
 Convolutamine A is chemically related to 5-bromo-DMT which also occurs in many marine invertebrates.

 Until the discovery of convolutindole A, the 1-methoxyindole moiety was unknown in the marine world.
-1-Methoxyindoles, such as lespedamine, were previously only known to occur in legumes and the Brassicaceae, the plant family that cabbage and mustard belong to.
+1-Methoxyindoles, such as lespedamine, were previously only known to occur in plants of the bean and mustard families.

 Biological activity

 This chemical was tested for its ability to kill parasitic nematodes.
-It was found to be more effective than levamisole, a synthetic drug used to kill parasitic worms and to treat colon cancer.
+It was found to be more effective than levamisole - a synthetic drug used to kill parasitic worms and to treat colon cancer.